-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 In fact, it is hunted relentlessly and remorselessly.
 Its horns may provide short-term riches but its potential extinction risks us losing something incredibly precious.

-Which is a tragedy in its own right but which also acts as a metaphor for the future of test cricket.
+Which is a tragedy in its own right but which also acts as a metaphor for the future of Test cricket.
 And it is no secret that I care fervently about the survival and the resurgence of both.

 But today is about cricket.
-And I am sure you will all excuse me if I save my closing words for the test players of Afghanistan.
+And I am sure you will all excuse me if I save my closing words for the Test players of Afghanistan.

 The squad, the management, and all those who helped you get here.
 You guys are sitting on the very edge of history.
-The doom mongers say this is a dying form of the game, but you have it within your grasp to keep it alive.
+The doom-mongers say this is a dying form of the game, but you have it within your grasp to keep it alive.
 You are representing a population of 36 million people.

 Your country has scaled the ladder across the shorter forms of the game but this is bigger and better.
 And I have every faith that at some stage during the game one of you will lift your bat – or the ball – up high.
 Not just to acknowledge the applause for your personal achievement but, more significantly, to pinpoint that moment when all your hard work, the sacrifices you have made and the expectations of others that you have carried on your shoulders have borne fruit.

-At that moment, you will feel a surge of adrenaline, a moment that trumps anything I have experieced in life because you know how difficult it is how unlikely it was and, uniquely in your case, you will not only have suceeded as a test cricketer but you will have done so as a pioneer.
+At that moment, you will feel a surge of adrenaline, a moment that trumps anything I have experienced in life because you know how difficult it is how unlikely it was and, uniquely in your case, you will not only have succeeded as a Test cricketer but you will have done so as a pioneer.

-Someone who brought your nation into the test match arena in which our heroes have been competing for one hundred and fifty years and made your own piece of history.
+Someone who brought your nation into the Test match arena in which our heroes have been competing for one hundred and fifty years and made your own piece of history.

 The headline writers around the globe are waiting!
 You are changing the perception of your country that has been in the news for the wrong reasons for far too long.

-Far from test cricket dying, you are creating a new beginning.
+Far from Test cricket dying, you are creating a new beginning.
 And my dearest hope is that the administrators of cricket around the world can do everything within their power to harness that momentum across India, the sub-continent and beyond.

 And last – but most definitely, not least when you are at the crease.
 When you have played yourselves in.
 When you decide to take the attack to the bowlers.